 This Chapter will be kept short and to the point, but I want to address that after looking at these Chinese Myths, I find that these apparent stories of Ancestors are just based on the great battle of the Gods.
 They got into Buddhism with is a religion practiced by the original inhabitants and started to mingle the Brahmin culture to them, when that was never the case.

 Now, based on understanding the term "Shang-di", would detail the name to mean "Highest Deity" or "Highest God".
 In the Chapter "The Real Aryans 2", I detail how the Tablet to Host the name of the Spiritual God.
-This is confirmed again in Sir Godfrey Higgin's book "The Anacalypsis", detailing Marco Polo's encounter and description of the Tablet dedicated to the apparent Spiritual God.
+This was confirmed again in Sir Godfrey Higgin's book "The Anacalypsis", detailing Marco Polo's encounter and description of the Tablet dedicated to the apparent Spiritual God.

 Now, there are some Documentaries detailing on the Chinese worshiping just one God (as "Shang-di" and the "Temple Heaven").
 And this is somewhat true, however, even watching these shows tend to be obscure, as they stop connecting the Chinese to the God of the Bible.
 It's true as the Chinese would do animal sacrifices to God that is called "Shang-ti", but it's still towards the God of fire (AGNI).
 So, I provided evidence based from the Japanese and Brahman connections to the God of the Bible to being AGNI Himself, and not just some invincible spiritual God that the Documentary would state.
 It seems that even from the Christian perspective, they fail to understand that the Chinese are the Aryans in the Bible, and everything that was stated in Godfrey Higgin's book is true.
 Now they just call it "Hall of prayer for Harvest", without detailing the truth about the Tablet itself.